sparcopen/open-research-doathon/Do-a-thon template files/on the day instructions.md

 Around 30 minutes to an hour after team formation, start to introduce the idea that participants should document their progress & ask others to help.

 Have regular document sprints (say, 1-2 min per hour).
 Keep them fun (e.g. change the soundscape for that documentation period).

+# Day two...

+On day two, you'll lose a few people and it'll be slow to start.
+That's okay, embrace the quiet to get things done!
+This is where all your hard work connecting people in day one will pay off.

+Continue to encourage documentation and collaboration throughout the day.